albanecoiffe/Boston_Housing_lab1/README.md

-# Régression Linéaire avec le Boston Housing Dataset
+# Linear Regression with the Boston Housing Dataset

 [Jupyter Notebook](https://albanecoiffe.github.io/Boston_Housing_lab1/)

-Ce projet a pour objectif d'introduire la <u>**régression linéaire**</u>, en utilisant le Boston Housing Dataset.
-Ce dataset est très populaire dans la communauté de l'apprentissage automatique et contient diverses informations relatives aux prix des logements à Boston.
-Nous allons développer à la fois des modèles de régression linéaire simple et multiple pour prédire la valeur médiane des maisons en fonction de plusieurs caractéristiques.
+This project aims to introduce linear regression using the Boston Housing Dataset.
+This dataset is widely used in the machine learning community and contains various attributes related to housing prices in Boston.
+We will develop both simple and multiple linear regression models to predict the median house value based on multiple features.

-## 📊 Objectifs du projet
+## 📊 Project Objectives
-- **Exploration des données** :
-Compréhension et visualisation du dataset pour identifier les variables les plus pertinentes.
-Analyse des relations entre les caractéristiques du dataset et la variable cible (MEDV - valeur médiane des maisons).
-- **Implémentation de la régression linéaire** :
-Mise en place d'une régression linéaire simple avec une seule variable explicative.
-Développement d'une régression linéaire multiple en utilisant plusieurs variables pour améliorer les prédictions.
-- **Évaluation du modèle** :
-Utilisation de métriques telles que Mean Squared Error (MSE) et R-squared pour évaluer la performance des modèles.
+- Data Exploration: Understanding and visualizing the dataset to identify the most relevant variables.
+Analyzing the relationships between dataset features and the target variable (MEDV - Median House Value).
+- Linear Regression Implementation:
+  - Implementing simple linear regression with a single explanatory variable.
+  - Developing multiple linear regression using multiple features to improve predictions.
+- Model Evaluation: Assessing model performance using metrics such as Mean Squared Error (MSE) and R-squared (R²).

-## 🛠️ Phases du projet
+## 🛠️ Project Phases
-- **Préparation de l'environnement** : Mise en place de l'environnement Python avec les bibliothèques nécessaires (`numpy`, `pandas`, `scikit-learn`, and `ydata-profiling`)
-Présentation des données : Importation et exploration du Boston Housing Dataset.
-- **Exploration des données** : Génération de rapports de profilage des données et création de matrices de corrélation.
-Implémentation de la régression linéaire : Application de la régression linéaire simple et multiple sur les données.
-- **Conclusion** : Analyse des performances des modèles et réflexion sur les résultats obtenus.
+- Environment Setup: Setting up the Python environment with necessary libraries (numpy, pandas, scikit-learn, and ydata-profiling).
+- Data Presentation: Importing and exploring the Boston Housing Dataset.
+- Data Exploration: Generating data profiling reports and creating correlation matrices.
+- Linear Regression Implementation: Applying both simple and multiple linear regression on the dataset.
+- Conclusion: Analyzing model performance and reflecting on the results.